sroberts/sroberts.github.io/_posts/2015-05-02-imposter-syndrome-in-dfir.md

 At it's core these aspects tie back to one main issue; being human.
 The only conceivable way to 100% avoid ever feeling the symptoms of imposter syndrome is to avoid self analysis entirely.
 It's unavoidable, but simply knowing others experience the same thing is freeing.

-I remember reading a post by a brilliant, skilled friend that no one would ever expect to feel like an imposter, writing a brutally honest account of feeling like they were going to be discovered as a fraud.
-It was a moment of pure humility on their part and ended up being a moment of pure empathy on mine.
-This person I respected, always found insightful, never seemed to say "I don't know", had the same insecurities I did?
+I remember reading a post by a brilliant, noteworthy colleague that no one would ever expect to feel like an imposter, writing a brutally honest account of feeling like others were going to find out the poster was a fraud.
+The text was a moment of pure humility on the author's part and ended up being a moment of pure empathy on mine.
+This person I respected, always found insightful, never seemed to need to say "I don't know", had the same insecurities I did?
+That post gave me confidence, if only in knowing I wasn't alone.

 ## In The End